uspgamedev/luasteam/docs/input.rst

 .. function:: input.getControllerForGamepadIndex()

-    :param int nIndex: The index of the emulated gamepad you want to get a controller handle for.
+    :param int index: The index of the emulated gamepad you want to get a controller handle for.
     :returns: (`number`) The `inputHandle` (`uint64`) of the associated controller handle for the specified emulated gamepad.
 Can be used with GetInputTypeForHandle to determine the controller type of a controller using Steam Input Gamepad Emulation.
     :SteamWorks: `GetControllerForGamepadIndex <https://partner.steamgames.com/doc/api/isteaminput#GetControllerForGamepadIndex>`_